HewlettPackard/shs-docs/README.md

-# DOCS-SHS
+# shs-docs

 ## Overview

-The docs-shs repository holds the documentation and documentation publication tooling for the HPE Slingshot Host Software (SHS) product.
+The shs-docs repository holds the documentation and documentation publication tooling for the HPE Slingshot Host Software (SHS) product.

 ## Documentation Source